FluidTrust/attack-propagation-doc/docs/source/usage/analysis_attack_propagation.rst

 .. note::
-	The graph creation uses internally ::ref::`Graphviz <https://graphviz.org/>`.
+	The graph creation uses internally `Graphviz <https://graphviz.org/>`_.
 Please make sure to add the Graphiz binary to the path variable of the Java environment.

 Analysis Results
 ++++++++++++++++

 There are two results files for the attack propagation possible.
-The first is the modification mark model and the attack graph image
+The first is the modification mark model and the second the attack graph image

 Modification Mark Model
 ######################